polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Notice the relationship between the `[Slot(Name = "acme.foo")]` C# code and the way we invoke the **[acme.foo]** slot from Hyperlambda afterwards.
-It might help to imagine Hyperlambda as a simple string/type Dictionary, which resolves an object from your IoC container using the name of the node as the key.
-And in fact, this is exactly how Hyperlambda _is_ implemented - As a string/type dictionary, creating instances of your slot classes using your IoC container, for then to invoke `Signal` passing in the identity node to your slot, where the identity node is the node invoking your signal from Hyperlambda.
+It might help to imagine Hyperlambda as a simple string/type Dictionary, resolving an object from your IoC container using the name of the node as the key.
+And in fact, this is exactly how Hyperlambda _is_ implemented - As a string/type dictionary, creating instances of your slot classes using your IoC container, for then to invoke its `Signal` method, passing in the identity node to your slot, where the identity node is the node invoking your signal from Hyperlambda.
-To create your own C# or F# slots, follow the recipe below.
+To create your own C# or F# slots, you can follow the following recipe.

 1. Reference the NuGet package `magic.signals.contracts` in your project.
 2. Create your class, and implement the `ISlot` interface.